UANDES-4103-201910/course-project-thegrinch/README.md

     * Mark post as inappropriate
 7. Comment threads for posts
     * View author profile
+    * Add comment to report comments thread
+    * Delete comment
 #### Testing:
 #### On work:
-7. Comment threads for posts (Gus)
-    * Add comment to report comments thread
-    * Edit comment in report comments thread
 #### Missing:
 1. System Access
     * Log in with Google authentication